13 Gong Styles

 Chau gongs are also called Tam Tams, and are what many people envision when they hear the word gong.

-This gong is flatter than others, but it does curve up in the center and the edge or rim is slightly turned upwards.
-It is similar in size to a wind gong, but a wind gong is thinner and has a more crashing crescendo, whereas the Chau gong has a more controlled sound.
+It a similar size to a wind gong, but a wind gong is thinner and has a more crashing crescendo with a higher pitch, whereas the Chau gong has a more controlled sound that is deeper picthed.
 Both have a long sustain.

 This gong is sometimes known as the bullseye gong because the black oxidation that formed when the gong was made is left on the center and edges, while the rest is polished to reveal the shiny brass finish, leaving it look like a bullseye.